RAprogramm/rust_study/rust-mongodb-crud/README.md

    > cd rust-mongodb-crud
    > ```

+5. Rename `example.env` to `.env`

-5. Start MongoDB using Docker:
+6. Start MongoDB using Docker:

 ```sh
 make mongo_in_docker
 ```

-6. Build and run the project:
+7. Build and run the project:

 ```sh
 make dev